 Once the material is placed and focused, you are ready to initiate laser processing of the selected laser job file.
-If you need to use air assist for the material to be processed, make sure you have an air assist cone or backsweep installed on the carriage and the ULS computer Controlled Compressed Air Unit is properly connected (see the accessories section for details).
-Also ensure that your exhaust system is on and exhaust air is flowing through the machine.
+If you need to use air assist for the material to be processed, make sure you have an air assist cone or backsweep installed on the carriage and the ULS Computer Controlled Compressed Air Unit is properly connected (see the accessories section for details).
+Also ensure that your air filtration unit is plugged in to a power outlet and properly connected to the laser system.
 Then start the laser job by pressing the start button on the control panel or in the UCP.

-Caution: Make sure proper exhaust flow is present in the laser system before initiating laser processing.
+CAUTION: Make sure the air filtration unit activates and proper exhaust flow is present in the laser system during laser processing.
 If proper exhaust flow is not present, damage to optics and other laser system components can occur very quickly.